Statistical-Methods-for-Engineering/Special_GitHub_Site_3.1_Coin_Toss/README.md

-# Special GitHub Site Part 8, Module 3.1 Coin Toss
+# Special GitHub Site Module 3.1 Coin Toss
 # Introductory-Statistical-Methods-for-Biomedical-Engineering

 The course will be using JupyterLab Notebooks to support statistical concepts for Introductory Statistical Methods for Engineering.
 This is a special repository for the Part 3.1 Basic Probability of Events and Coin Flipping Examples and is the first of these examples: 3.1.1.1